MicrosoftDocs/memdocs/sccm/comanage/coexistence.md

 > [!Note]
 > It doesn't support [personally-owned devices](https://docs.microsoft.com/windows/client-management/mdm/mdm-enrollment-of-windows-devices#connecting-personally-owned-devices-bring-your-own-device).

-When the Configuration Manager client detects that a third-party MDM service is also managing the device, it automatically transitions certain workloads.
-This action prevents conflicting settings on the client that could adversely impact the device and user experience.
-The following workloads are transitioned to the coexistence service:
+When the Configuration Manager client detects that a third-party MDM service is also managing the device, it automatically deactivates certain workloads in Configuration Manager.
+This behavior allows the MDM service to take over these functions.
+It also prevents conflicting settings on the client that could adversely impact the device and user experience.
+The following workloads in Configuration Manager are deactivated in this case:

 - Resource access policies for VPN, Wi-Fi, email, and certificate settings
 - Application management, including legacy packages